 So you want to go live on Facebook, but your laptop camera leaves a lot to be desired.
 Lucky for you, in this article, we will give you four fantastic webcams that work perfectly with Facebook Live Streaming.

 It does not matter if you’re doing giveaways, selling a product, or just vlogging about your life, the following models will give you great results.

-Each of the following cameras have their own pros and cons.
+Each of the following cameras has its own pros and cons.
 We will analyze each one so you can decide the best one for your specific needs.

 If you own a business and want to do some giveaways or simply talk to your audience, Facebook Live is a great way to gain exposure and keep your fans happy.
 This is an aspect that has been growing in recent years as live video has hit all time highs.